d3rky/pyday2022-bcn/docs/instruction.md

 1. Open the browser at `http://0.0.0.0:8000/accounts/` and let's make couple of tests
     ![Browsable API](./images/browsable-api.png)

-1. Let's test straigtforward green scenario and put something valid
+1. Let's test the straightforward green scenario and put something valid
     ```
     {
         "name": "Test 1",